 The currency in Australia is the Australian dollar ($AU).
 This variant of the dollar is divided in 100 cents and is one of the most traded currencies by value in the world.
 The coins come in denominations of 5, 10, 20, and 50 cents, and 1 and 2 dollars.
 The banknotes come in denominations of 5, 10, 20, 50, and 100 dollars.
 It is common to find notes of any denomination being used in daily transactions, even the $100 note, but its use is less common and smaller stores might refuse to accept such a high denomination for small purchases.
 Due to the unfavorable rates, usually coupled with fees and/or commissions for exchanging money at currency counters, it is recommended that you withdraw money from ATM machines, as needed, preferably using a bank affiliated with your bank when possible.
 Credit cards are largely accepted and ATM’s are available.
 Traveller’s Cheques are not generally accepted.

 Australia is a left-hand traffic country.
 Traffic signs are standard international traffic signs, measurements are metric, and international driving laws apply.
 A valid driving license is required to drive: foreign licences in English are considered valid for driving in Australia for visitors for three months.
 If your licence is not in English, an International Driving Permit (issued in your home country before arrival) is required.
-Visitors from the following countries may convert their foreign licenses to an Australian one after paying an administrative fee: Austria, Belgium, Canada, Croatia, Denmark, Finland, France, Germany, Greece, Guernsey, Ireland, Isle of Man, Italy, Japan, Jersey, Republic of Korea, Luxembourg, Malta, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, United Kingdom, and the United States.
+Visitors from the following countries may convert their foreign licenses to an Australian one after paying an administrative fee: Austria, Belgium, Canada, Croatia, Denmark, Finland, France, Germany, Greece, Guernsey, Ireland, Isle of Man, Italy, Japan, Jersey, Republic of Korea, Luxembourg, Malta, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, United Kingdom, United States.
 All other foreign license holders are required to sit for a theory and practical test before they can get an Australian license.

 All measurements in Australia are metric, as are weights.
 Temperature scale is Celsius.